16 Must-Visit Spots In Montana

 Bozeman has blossomed recently — when you visit, you'll quickly grasp the reason behind its growth.
 Beautiful mountains surround its thriving downtown, while concerts and events fill the city's calendar.
 You'll find outdoor recreation in every direction — it's a hiker and biker's paradise in the summer and just an hour's drive from world-class ski resorts in the winter.

 Bozeman makes a great couples getaway for nature lovers and offers plenty of family fun.
-Visit The Museum of the Rockies, where life-size dinosaur skeletons tower above you.
+Visit the Museum of the Rockies, where life-size dinosaur skeletons tower above you.
 You can also explore distant galaxies in the museum's planetarium.
 Enjoy the thrill of seeing bears up close at the Montana Grizzly Encounter, a sanctuary dedicated to rescuing and educating about grizzly bears.

 Less than an hour's drive from Bozeman, dare to venture into Lewis and Clark Caverns State Park, Montana's first state park.
 Ranger-guided tours lead you through limestone caverns.
 When you reemerge, head back to Bozeman to keep exploring — there's much to uncover!